naseriax/sshcli/README.md

 ## Requirements to run:
 ```
  - ssh and sftp commands must be available in the path environment.
- - To be able to use password authentication, sshpass command must be available in the terminal app.
+ - sshpass tool can be installed optionally if password authentication is needed.
  - The passwords.json file acts as a password database since the ssh config file doesn't support storing the passwords. you can add your clear-text passwords to to file and the tool will encrypt them (based on isEncrypted value) after the first execution.
+ - Alternatively, ssh passwords can be added to the new or existing profiles using (as an example:) "-p 'PASSWORD' -h VM10" parameters.
- - To make the best use of the tool in Windows, run it in the Windows Terminal app.
+ - To make the best use of the tool in Windows OS, run it in the Windows Terminal app.

 ```
 ### Steps: